nguyenquyhy/DiscordBridge/README.md

 ## Migrating from version 1.x.x
 - `/discord default` command and default account are no longer available.
 You must setup an account now.
 - Your current configuration will be migrated automatically from `config.conf` into `config.json`.
+- Invite code has been removed.
+Please contact me if you have specific need for that.

 ## Build your own .jar